kamilkaminski01/development-forum/README.md

 # Development Forum

-This project is aimed at developers that can create and discuss within rooms about a development topic or problem.
+This project is aimed at developers that can create and discuss within rooms about a development topic or problem.<br />
 Users can:
-- register and login,
+- register and login,<br />
-- create rooms about a chosen development topic,
+- create rooms about a chosen development topic,<br />
-- discuss in the room,
+- discuss in the room,<br />
 - search rooms about a desired topic.

 ### Clone the repository